HoangLuong1112/MuseArchive/README.md

-Wellcome to MuseArchive, will finish in 2 year, ye yeah
+Wellcome to MuseArchive, will finish in 2 year, hell yeah

 ## Getting Started
 After download this repository, open the project with your compiler (recommended VS Code for Window because i code in that)